Zergatul/java-scripting-language/README.md

 int[] a3 = a1 + a2 + 10; // a3=[1,2,3,7,8,9,10]
 ```

-Array length is static, it cannot be resized. "+" operation always creates new array.
+Array length is **static**, it cannot be resized. "+" operation always creates new array.

 ### Static variables
 Static variables should be defined in the beginning of the script, along with functions/classes.